 How To Manage Fatigue At Harvest

-Outline start and finish times, set a maximum time for a working day or week, and have all the required equipment in good working order before the task is due to start.
-Minimising maintenance downtime reduces stress and pressure to meet already short deadlines.
+Planning your tasks could include outlining start and finish times, setting a maximum time for a working day or week, and having all the required equipment in good working order before the task is due to start.

 Useful Resources